TheDeeKay/CW721Marketplace/README.md

 ### No contract fees
 Real-world application would almost certainly have some form of fees.
 The feature was not requested, so it was scoped out in the interest of time.

+### No auction spam prevention
+There is no maximum number of open auctions, auction deposit, maximum auction duration, etc. In the real world, those mechanisms would be necessary to avoid malicious spam.

 ## Technical implementation choices and details